+Dinner's done — now what?
 After all the hours of prep work that go into Thanksgiving dinner, it seems as if it's gobbled up in no time flat.
-Now what?
-Here are a bunch of ideas for the entire family to enjoy after the big feast.
+What to do next?
+Here are ideas for the family to enjoy after the big feast.

 Go for a walk.
 According to the Calorie Control Council, a traditional Thanksgiving meal serves up 4,500 calories and 229 grams of fat for the average American.
 Start burning some of those calories by taking a stroll after the big meal.

 Get out the board games.
-Get your kids off of their phones and video games and engage in lighthearted family fun and conversation with a board game.
+Declare a "no-tech" zone and engage in lighthearted family fun and conversation with a board game.
 Playing games together builds camaraderie and provides low-key entertainment and face-to-face togetherness.
-Some family favorites include Catan, Pandemic, Telestrations and Clue—or try one of this year’s new games!
-Find a list of great new games at www.sandiegofamily.com/for-the-kids/kid-tested-toy-product-reviewThis content is created and maintained by San Diego Family Magazine.
-Unauthorized permission is prohibited..
+Some family favorites include Sequence, Mouse Trap, Pandemic, Telestrations and Clue—or try one of this year’s games!
+Here's a list of great new games.

 Play touch football.
 Football is as much a part of Thanksgiving as turkey and pumpkin pie.
 Play a casual, but fun game of touch football.
 It’s a great group activity before pie!